 The second idea is that fear is a natural response to change.
 This is no surprise for those familiar with change management.
 Change inspires resistance because, unless there's a burning platform, the brain thinks, "Hey, I'm alive, been making it fine as things are."
 Any new initiative must take explicit action to address and overcome that fear.

 The third idea is that "What got you here won't get you there."
-As we like to say at FPI, "Your company is perfectly designed to get the performance you are getting now."
+As we like to say at FPI, "Your company is optimally designed to get the performance you are getting now."
 If you want different performance you need to change the design of your company and its processes.
 This is a different idea.
 Treat your company, its processes and resources (people and equipment) as a design initiative and apply all attendant science governing good design.

 Operations Science for Your 2018 Initiatives